shida-chen/superstar/README.md

 # superstar
-## This repositories is used for deep learning researching.
+## This repositories is used for deep learning research.